preccy/fm24tool/README.md

 ```
 Then click **Open Squad HTML** and choose an exported FM24 squad HTML file.

-For squad assessments via ChatGPT, supply your OpenAI API key either by setting the `OPENAI_API_KEY` environment variable before launch or by clicking the ⚙ settings icon within the app and entering the key.
+For squad assessments via ChatGPT's `gpt-4o-mini` model, supply your OpenAI API key either by setting the `OPENAI_API_KEY` environment variable before launch or by clicking the ⚙ settings icon within the app and entering the key.

 Use **Assess My Squad** to generate a summary of strengths, weak spots, and players to consider offloading.